MVPD (Multichannel Video Programming Distributor)

 The position-based attribution model offers several advantages, both compared to other models and in general, including:

-While the position-based attribution model offers a more nuanced approach to understanding marketing touchpoints compared to single-touch models, it does also have several disadvantages, which include:
+While the position-based attribution model offers a more nuanced approach to understanding marketing touchpoints compared to single-touch models, it also has several disadvantages, which include:

 To further understand how position-based attribution works, imagine that you own a fitness center and want to increase your membership numbers.